vnallamhawk/hubstaffjobsearchui/README.md

 | mode			| String	    |Optional.The mode of the dropdown (Single/Multi)			|

 ## Future Enhancements
-	- Including a spinner while loading for search results.
 	- Including options for profiles with search rates.
-	- Including support for mobile devices.
+	- Including slider for filters in smaller devices.